pcchu30/trading_strategy_backtest_system/README.md

 # trading_strategy_backtest_system
-**trading_strategy_backtest_system** is a Python-based event-driven backtesting simulation engine, which has been used to backtest my own machine learning trading strategies.
+**trading_strategy_backtest_system** is a Python-based event-driven backtesting simulation engine, which has been used to backtest trading strategies.
 ## TradingSession
 **TradingSession** is the key class, and its member method, **_run_session()**, carries out an infinite while loop that polls the events queue.
 The loop continue until the event